bcbi-edu/p_eickhoff_isoscore/README.md

 ```

 ### Isotropy in Contextualized Embeddings
-We obtain contextualized word embeddings for the WikiText-2 corpus using: https://github.com/TideDancer/IsotropyContxt
+We obtain contextualized word embeddings for the WikiText-2 corpus using: https://github.com/TideDancer/IsotropyContxt.

-The embedding_results folder contains isotropy scores for BERT, DistilBERT, GPT and GPT-2.
+The embedding_results directory contains isotropy scores for BERT, DistilBERT, GPT and GPT-2.

 ### Visuals
 Please consult ```visuals.ipynb ``` to quickly run tests and recreate figures.